Your relationship with yourself.....

 Below is an example of how I viewed myself in the mirror.
 Viewer discretion advised.
 This is not a good way to view yourself.

-I started listing off all of the things that I hated about myself.
-In societies terms I was not acceptable.
-I wasn't pretty, heck it was hard to even make myself take a shower.
+I started listing off who I thought I was.
+In societies terms I thought I was not acceptable.
+I thought I wasn't pretty, heck it was hard to even make myself take a shower.
 The water on my face even hurt.
 I didn't care what I looked like, I didn't care about my diet, I didn't exercise, I didn't do anything that I enjoyed.
-I had let my family down.
-I had neglected my duties as a wife, a mother, a family member.
+I thought I had let my family down.
+I thought I had neglected my duties as a wife, a mother, a family member.
 The pain became me.
-I would push myself so hard just to get a simple task done like laundry.
-I would get over stimulated by everything.
-I was disappointed in myself.
+I would push myself so hard just to get a simple task done like laundry and then get angry at myself because it had been a year and I still was experiencing severe fatigue.
+I was disappointed in myself because in the physical state I was in, I couldn't perform the crazy work hours, cleaning schedules, my children's sports schedules, and our ever growing social schedules.
 I was mad at myself because, football games that once were filled with joy watching my son's play, became nothing short of torture even with ear plugs.
 My family couldn't understand that I just physically couldn't do 99% of the fun stuff that I used to love to do with them.
 I was struggling at work.
-The meetings were impossible.
+The work meetings were impossible.
 I couldn't process information with more than one person at a time.
 I saw in the mirror a failure, I saw someone who was in so much pain that my shear presence was a burden in any social gathering.
 I saw someone that I didn't like much less love.
 I had started hating myself.

 Reflecting on different parts of my life I realized I hadn't always felt these things about my body or my persona?
 Use that comparison with yourself now vs how you saw yourself then.
 What are the differences?
 What emotions that you have about yourself are the same?